iOSWhisperTest/whispertest/README.md

    ```bash
    # Start the tunneld service (keeps running in background)
    sudo -E pymobiledevice3 remote tunneld

    # Or use the provided helper script
    ./whisper_test/scripts/start_tunnel.sh
    ```

-> **Note**: The `tunneld` service must remain running for the framework to communicate with your device.
-Run it in a separate terminal window or as a background service.
+> **Note**: The `tunneld` service must be running for the framework to communicate with your device.
+Run it in a separate terminal window or as a background process.

 ### 🔌 External Services

 - **Omniparser OCR Service**:
   WhisperTest integrates with a REST-based version of [OmniParser](https://github.com/zahra7394/OmniParser) — a FastAPI service that performs OCR and visual element detection on screenshots.
   The service can run locally or remotely and returns structured detection results and a labeled image.

   **Quick start:**